 Please understand that I don't know everyone's name and I can't always remember every conversation.
 That's why I will often ask you to send me email (or use Slack) to remind me of the conversation.

-I am teaching three classes:
+I am teaching four classes:

-Collaboration during an exam is the most serious of all offenses and, if I catch you, you will recieve an F grade for the class.
+Collaboration during an exam is the most serious of all offenses and, if I catch you, you will most probably receive an F grade for the class.
 Yes, I do know the devastation that this can inflict on your career, especially if you were about to graduate and start your practical training.
 Make sure that you really have weighed the risk/reward of any such action before the exam.
 Once the exam is over and I discover the cheating, no amount of pleading will get me to change my mind.
 Be warned!

 Please be sure to take a look at Northeastern's policy on Academic Integrity.

-Last updated: Jan 4th 2020Visit again: http://www.coe.neu.edu/~rhillyard
+Last updated: Mar 22nd 2023Visit again: http://www.coe.neu.edu/~rhillyard